boardfish/special-project-tech-task/README.md

     only.
 ```

-So, what have we go here?
+So, what have we got here?

 The long hex string at the top is a **commit hash**.
 It might seem totally random, but it's actually
 [a lot of information about the commit encoded with SHA-1](https://gist.github.com/masak/2415865).
 Okay, you didn't need